CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

-Once you have launched your privite work enviroment, you will be able to access it in SD Desktop *Connection page*:
+Once you have launched your privite work enviroment, you will be able to access it in SD Desktop **Connection page** (homepage):

 * in **All connections** you can select a CSC project and after clicking on the + icon, you can open your Desktop clicking on the project name (example project_NNNNNN_NNNNN)

 * in **Recent connections** you can click on the work enviroment image

 A black screen might appear for a few second, depending on yout internet connection.
 Iven after you log out, the Desktop will always be available for computation and consume billing units, unitil you will delete it.